 The Minimum Energy Efficiency Standard (MEES) is exactly what it sounds like.
-MEES states that any properties you put up for lease from 1 April 2018 will be required by law to have an EPC of E or above.
+MEES states that any properties you put up for lease from 1 April 2018 are required by law to have an EPC of E or above.
 That covers new leases and lease renewals on all domestic properties.
 Even long-term leases will have to reach an E by April 2023.
 Any landlords in possession of a property below that threshold will have to cease letting it after that date or register an exemption.

 Enforcement of these regulations will be carried out by councils and local authorities, who will be responsible for determining and enforcement of various penalties.
 In some areas this is likely to result in a somewhat lax approach to the implementation of the MEES, but in others it may become something of a bureaucratic quagmire.

 It should come as no surprise that our solution is to improve your properties sooner rather than later; the earlier you make energy saving changes, the sooner they can start saving energy.
 A higher EPC will also increase the value of your property and raise your renting prices.
 It’s a no brainer.